electricbookworks/ebw-training/must-have-tech-skills/text/08-interactivity.md

 Once we've decided how video and audio will work in our screen formats, we have to decide how to treat them in print output.
 This is a case-by-case decision.

 In educational material, a key question is whether the videos are crucial to the learning process.
-If they are, you can include a big screenshot of the video in the body text area, followed by a short URL that users can type into a web browser to take them to the video online.
+If they are, you can include a screenshot of the video and a short URL that users can type into a web browser to take them to the video online.
 If the video is not crucial, you could omit videos completely or describe them in sidenotes.

 When choosing or developing your production workflow and software, investigate whether they allow for automating these alternative layouts.
 For instance, in our Electric Book workflow, we can create alternative templates for each output format, so that the same source files produce different treatments of videos in, say, print, epub and web versions.